 Working Conditions Above all, Icicle is committed to safe working conditions throughout our operations.
-Most of the work that we do at our shore based processing facilities involves cleaning fish.
+Most of the work that we do at our shore-based processing facilities and on our processing vessel involves cleaning fish.
 That includes removing the viscera (guts) and cutting off heads, fins, gills, or tail.
 As a result, there are lots of fish guts and fish blood in the work area.
 The environment can be wet, cold, and drafty.
 Due to moving machinery, it is noisy and hearing protection is required.
 All work gear, including eye and hearing protection, is provided for you.

 Living ConditionsLife in remote areas of Alaska can be rough.
 During the winter months, storm-like conditions are the norm.
+On our processing vessel this weather affects the movement of the boat.
 Be prepared for little sunlight and extreme weather conditions.
 In the summer, be prepared for cool weather and extended periods of daylight.

 Mail service can be sporadic in these remote areas of Alaska.
 Mail can arrive two to three times per week during the summer and even less frequently in the winter.
 Phone service may not be available at all times, if at all.
 Due to the limited mail and phone services, it will be hard to keep in contact with friends and family members back home.
 You may have care packages sent up to you.
 However, all mail may be searched for drugs, alcohol, and contraband.

-Work AvailabilityWork is available throughout the year on a seasonal basis at one or more locations.
+Work Availability Work is available throughout the year on a seasonal basis at one or more locations.
 The fishing seasons in Alaska vary from year to year.
 The sizes of the runs depend entirely upon the forces of nature.
-The amount of work we can provide depends on the amount of fish we harvest.
+The amount of work we can provide depends on the amount of fish that is harvested.
 At the beginning and end of the season or during seasons with smaller runs, there may be weeks with little or no work.
-We cannot guarantee the number of hours employees will work each day.
 We cannot guarantee the number of hours employees will work each day.
 When there is no fish, there is no work.

 On the other hand, when we have fish, we expect everyone to work their scheduled shift.
-During the peak of the season you may work up to 16 hours per day, 7 days a week.
+During the peak of the season, you may work up to 16 hours per day, 7 days a week.
 Hours are more variable at the beginning and end of the season.

-A mid-season transfer is always a possibility.
+A mid-season transfer to another facility is always a possibility.
 We employ processors for many worksites and the staffing needs vary throughout the year from location to location.
 When you agree to work with Icicle, you may work at different locations over the term of your employment agreement.
 In fact, being able to get more work by transferring to other Icicle facilities is a major advantage that Icicle has over many of our competitors.

-Season DatesHere are examples of the seasons that we may hire for, and locations and approximate dates we operate.
+Season Dates Here are examples of the seasons that we may hire for, and locations and approximate dates we operate.
 Keep in mind that this information varies from year to year: